Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Skipping the Fancy Work.

-Before going into the detailed design of the above steps I can give you a very simple solution if you are not interested to go into all the fancy work.
-Set the Tab Index Property Value of the Text box (like [Ship City]) to 0 (zero).
+Before diving into the detailed design of the steps mentioned earlier, let me share a very simple solution—if you’re not interested in all the extra work.
+Simply set the Tab Index property of the text box (for example, [Ship City]) to 0.

-So, if the [Ship City] Field is not the starting point on your form and you want to make it so then do the following:
+So, if the [Ship City] Field is not the starting point on your form and you want to make it, then do the following:

 1. Open the form in design view.